compose-spec/compose-spec/03-compose-file.md

 If both files exist, Compose prefers the canonical `compose.yaml` one.

 Multiple Compose files can be combined together to define the application model.
-The combination of YAML files MUST be implemented by appending/overriding YAML elements based on Compose file order set by the user.
+The combination of YAML files must be implemented by appending/overriding YAML elements based on Compose file order set by the user.
 Simple attributes and maps get overridden by the highest order Compose file, lists get merged by appending.
-Relative paths MUST be resolved based on the **first** Compose file's parent folder, whenever complimentary files being merged are hosted in other folders.
+Relative paths must be resolved based on the **first** Compose file's parent folder, whenever complimentary files being merged are hosted in other folders.

-As some Compose file elements can both be expressed as single strings or complex objects, merges MUST apply to the expanded form.
+As some Compose file elements can both be expressed as single strings or complex objects, merges must apply to the expanded form.

 ### Profiles